Group testing and local search: is there a computational-statistical gap?: Formal statement of theoretical results

 \begin{remark} In the light of Lemmas~\ref{number_positive},~\ref{pi_prime_estimation}, in what follows we condition on the values of the random variables $\mathcal{P}$ and $\mathrm{PD} $ and we assume that their cardinalities, which we denote by $n_{\mathrm{pos} }$ and $p'$ respectively, satisfy~\eqref{positive_bounds} and~\eqref{piprime_bounds}, respectively for a sufficiently small constant $\eta$ of interest.
 We also slightly abuse the notation and denote by $\theta^* \in \{0,1\}^{p'}$ the indicator vector of the defective items, by $X_i \in \{0,1 \}^{p'}$ the row vector corresponding to the positive test with index $i \in \mathcal{P}$, whose non-zero entries indicate the potentially defective items that participate in this test, and we switch to indexing with $p'$. \end{remark}

 Note that after the execution of COMP we have in consideration $n_{\mathrm{pos}}$ positive tests and $p'$ potentially defective items.
 At this point, and recalling Lemma~\ref{key_approx_lemma}, the task of finding an (approximately) satisfying set of cardinality $k$ corresponds to finding a set of $k$ items out of the $p'$ which explain all but a vanishing fraction of the positive tests (note that here we used that the number of positive tests is of the same order as the number of total number of tests a.a.s. — Lemma \ref{positive_bounds}).
-Given a $k$-sparse $\theta \in \{0,1\}^{p'}$ we say that a positive test $i \in \mathcal{P}$ is \emph{unexplained} by $\theta$ if $ \langle X_i, \theta \rangle = 0$, and by $H(\theta)$ we denote the number of unexplained tests with respect to $\theta$, i.e. $H(\theta):=|\{ i \in \mathcal{P}: \langle X_i, \theta \rangle = 0\}|$.
+Given a $k$-sparse $\theta \in \{0,1\}^{p'}$ we say that a positive test $i \in \mathcal{P}$ is \emph{unexplained} by $\theta$ if $ \langle X_i, \theta \rangle = 0$, and by $H(\theta)$ we denote the number of unexplained tests with respect to $\theta$, i.e.

 We sometimes call $H(\theta)$ the \emph{energy} at $\theta$, motivated by the statistical physics context where OGP originates from.
 Notice that $\theta$ corresponds to an (approximately) satisfying set if and only if it holds ($H(\theta)=o(n)$) $H(\theta)=0$.
 Using this notation, to find an (approximately) satisfying set it suffices to solve to near-optimality the following optimization problem

 We make two observations.
 First the optimal value of $(\Phi)$ is clearly zero and achieved by $\theta^*$.
 Second, again by Lemma~\ref{key_approx_lemma}, the level of near-optimality which suffices for approximate recovery corresponds to the $\theta$ with $H(\theta)=o(n)$.